-For years, I have prided myself on having mastered the art of a work-life balance – dedicating time for my career, husband, friends, dance, working out, and even cooking (I could whip up 2-3 Indian dishes from scratch every night).
+For years I prided myself on having mastered the art of work-life balance, dedicating time to my career, husband, friends, dance, working out, and cooking (I could whip up a mean chicken curry and rajma chawal).
 Until I became a mom of twins and had a newborn a year later, that is.
 My priorities changed and my world went through a paradigm shift.
 I couldn’t take on everything I wanted to do and there were trade-offs.

 Which brings me to why I launched my blog and podcast, “That’s Total Mom Sense.”
-As a journalist and entrepreneur, I love talking things out, white-boarding, and expressing my thoughts through writing; This space allows me to chronicle my life and share the lessons I am learning along the way.
+As a journalist and entrepreneur, I love talking things out, white-boarding, asking questions, and relating to people.
+This space allows me to chronicle my life and share the lessons I am learning along the way.
 Ever since I was a little girl, I wanted to become a mother, so rather than complaining about the sleep deprivation or feeling bogged down by the challenges that come with every milestone, I am turning my attention to all the positive aspects of motherhood that have changed me for the better.
 For instance, I can squeeze every ounce of productive time in an hour (e.g. pumping in between client meetings or running to the gym after I drop my twins to preschool).
-I’ve quickly learned how to cross things off my to-do lists, have realized there’s no shame in asking for help, and have found that prioritizing is key.
+I am always crossing things off my to-do lists, have realized there’s no shame in asking for help, and have found that prioritizing is key.

-To backtrack a bit, I was born in Bombay, India and have lived in DC, Boston, Miami, New York and am now a bonafide Jersey girl.
-I love storytelling and connecting with people from all walks of life.
+To backtrack a bit, I was born in Bombay, India and have lived in DC, Boston, Miami, New York and am now, dare I say it, a Jersey girl.
+I have a passion for storytelling in every sense.
 After earning my masters in broadcast journalism, I worked as a TV anchor for CNN India where I covered the gamut of events from the 26/11 Mumbai terror attacks to Slumdog Millionaire at the Oscars and have interviewed celebrities including Sushmita Sen, Ranbir Kapoor, and Priyanka Chopra.

 Fast-forward to my life now, which is devoted to my family above all else.
 There’s certainly a demarcation — before children and after children (BC and AC, if you will), and what I’ve discovered is that though it’s a juggling act, balance is attainable.
 I am embracing my role as a mom of three/wife/entrepreneur while not losing sight of my own purpose, identity and newfound interests in parenting, organization, lifestyle, pregnancy, and wellness.
 I hope you find my hacks and advice useful, and if nothing else, know that you have me in your corner cheering you on.
 You are not in it alone.
-Some days are easy-peasy and some are hard and trying, but I can honestly say that for the most part, my mind is clear, my heart is full, and all is sane in my house.
+Some days are easy-peasy and some are demanding, but I can honestly say that through it all, my mind is clear, my heart is full, and all is sane in my house.
 Come on in!